ieee-vgtc/ieeevis.org/content/info/presenter-information/presenting-virtually.md

 provide a richer experience and is where you can continue the conversion after the session ends.

+## As the Session Chair

+As the chair you will provide live introductions to each recorded talk and help relay questions from the chat to the presenter, similar to the typical chair role in an in-person conference.
+Questions will be asked over YouTube chat and Discord, which you can select from and read back to the presenter over Zoom.
+It is important you repeat each question back over Zoom so that the presenter and other attendees can hear them.
+The Youtube and Discord chat channels are synchronized with each other, so you only need to monitor one.
+We recommend watching the Discord chat.
+The technician can also help you in monitoring the chat for questions.
+Please also see our example video below on chairing the session.

 ## The End of Your Session
 There is a **hard cut-off** 10 minutes after the session is scheduled to end to allow time to set up the next session,